telehash/telehash.github.io/v3/uri.md

 1. detect included keys in the query string and derive hashname
   * [optional] fallback to discover keys via WebFinger
   * fallback to resolve the canonical hostname to discover keys via DNS SRV
-  * fallback to discover keys via HTTPS well-known
+  * fallback to discover keys via OpenID Connect Discovery
 2. generate paths for all supported transports with any resolved IP and port
 3. create a link with the keys and path(s) including a URI handshake
 4. if there's a fragment hashname, issue a `peer` request over the link to it including a URI handshake